Fisher Family Genealogy

 2. HOSKINSON, Eliza J, b.
 Abt 1845, Pennsylvania Find all individuals with events at this location [Birth]

-3. HOSKINSON, Sarah E, b.
-Abt 1847, Pennsylvania Find all individuals with events at this location [Birth]
++3.
+HOSKINSON, Sarah Ellen, b.
+Abt 1847, Pennsylvania Find all individuals with events at this locationd.
+1913, Prineville, Crook Co., OR Find all individuals with events at this location (Age 66 years) [Birth]

 +4.
-HOSKINSON, Clarissa A, b.
+HOSKINSON, Clarissa Ann, b.
 Abt 1849, Pennsylvania Find all individuals with events at this locationd.
 4 Feb 1921, Redlands, San Bernardino Co., CA Find all individuals with events at this location (Age 72 years) [Birth]

 5. HOSKINSON, Mary E, b.
-Abt 1851, Pennsylvania Find all individuals with events at this location [Birth]
+Abt 1851, Pennsylvania Find all individuals with events at this locationd.
+1 Aug 1875, St Mary Parish, LA Find all individuals with events at this location (Age 24 years) [Birth]

-6. HOSKINSON, Ida L., b.
++6.
+HOSKINSON, Ida L., b.
 Abt 1853, Illinois Find all individuals with events at this locationd.
-1936 (Age 83 years) [Birth]
+24 May 1936, Manette, Kitsap Co., WA Find all individuals with events at this location (Age 83 years) [Birth]

 +7.
 HOSKINSON, William Cavosa, b.
 26 Jun 1856, Rushville, Schuyler Co., IL Find all individuals with events at this locationd.
 23 Jan 1922, Winslow, Kitsap Co., WA Find all individuals with events at this location (Age 65 years) [Birth]

-8. HOSKINSON, George W, b.
+8. HOSKINSON, George William, b.
 Abt 1858, Rushville, Schuyler Co., IL Find all individuals with events at this locationd.
 28 May 1921, Richmond, Contra Costa Co., CA Find all individuals with events at this location (Age 63 years) [Birth]

-9. GARRISON, Edith Jane, b.
++9.
+GARRISON, Edith Jane, b.
 30 Jan 1868, Wichita, Sedgwick Co., KS Find all individuals with events at this locationd.
 30 May 1936, Seattle, King Co., WA Find all individuals with events at this location (Age 68 years) [Adopted]

 Family ID F77 Group Sheet | Family Chart

-Last Modified 21 Jun 2023
+Last Modified 7 Dec 2023

 • Event Map